rhregalado/rhregalado.github.io/_essays/essay13.md

   - /blog/new
 ---
 <div style="text-align: justify;">
-<p>In Physics class back in college, I learned that the sunlight touching our skins is actually eight-minutes “late.”
-Eight minutes and twenty seconds, to be precise, for the light to travel the 150 million kilometers of vacuum from the Sun to Earth.</p>
+<p>In Physics class back in college, I learned that the sunlight touching our skins is actually eight-minutes “late.”</p>

-<p>Therefore, “if one day the Sun decided to explode,” our professor said, “we have exactly 8 minutes and 20 seconds to leave Earth.” (jokingly)</p>

-<p>Perhaps not a lot of time to save ourselves from the inevitable oblivion.
+<p>Eight minutes and twenty seconds, to be precise, for the light to travel the 150 million kilometers of vacuum from the Sun to Earth.
+Therefore, <i>“if one day the Sun decided to explode,”</i> our professor said, <i>“we have exactly 8 minutes and 20 seconds to leave Earth.”</i> (jokingly).
+Perhaps not a lot of time to save ourselves from the inevitable oblivion.
 But I think just enough time for life to flash before our eyes.
 The victories.
 Failures.
 Praises.
 Insults.
 Gains.
 Losses.</p>

 <p>Loss.</p>